Algorithms can now work out the best ways to lay out rooms, construct buildings and even change them over time to meet user needs.

 Figure 3.
 Latent Spaces.
 This figure shows one of the results of Swahn’s project where different modes of representation of architectural buildings can be translated (for example, sketches to plans, maps to plans, webcam images to plans, etc.).
 Erik Swahn, Latent Spaces.
 From: https://twitter.com/erikswahn.

 Other designers like Sean Wallish have been working with deep convolutional generative adversarial networks (DCGAN) to produce new building silhouettes based on existing data sets.
 In GAN Hadid, Wallish (2019b) trained a neural network with information about the relationships between pixels in published photographs and renders of Zaha Hadid Architects’ architectural buildings (Figure 4).
 This model has been trained with 8,428 low-res images of Zaha Hadid Architects’ buildings (Wallish, 2019, p.
 12).
 The training involved multiple sessions with different number of epochs each (session 1 = 30 epochs, session 2 = 10 epochs, etc.).
-At the end of the training, the algorithm was able to associate architectural elements (forms, materials, silhouettes, etc.) from a single or combination of projects (in the training set) to new shapes.
+At the end of the training, the algorithm was able to associate architectural elements (forms, materials, silhouettes, etc.) from one or a combination of projects (in the training set) to new shapes.
 The final results of this method are not verisimilar images of real buildings.
-In this respect, Wallish identifies a number of aspects that characterize the training data set and that are somehow amplified in the generated images, including the lack of details, the clear separation between ground and sky, background and foreground, and the predominance of white/light grey colors (Wallish, 2019a, pp. 29–30).
+In this respect, Wallish identifies a number of aspects that characterize the training data set and that are somehow amplified in the generated images, including the lack of details, the clear separation between ground and sky, background and foreground, and the predominance of white/light gray colors (Wallish, 2019a, pp. 29–30).

 However, this project offers very promising results for architects, for it shows a workflow to generate new configurations in urban settlements based on existing ones.